cappymayor/atlantis-setup/README.md

 - Feel free to choose the length of your choice, example `18`, `24` random string long.

 ## Step 3
+- Create `github token` for `Atlantis` to communicate with `Github`.
+  - Watch this 3 mins [Video](https://www.youtube.com/watch?v=m5SChqEi314) on how to create Github token.
+  - Please keep the token safe.

+## Step 4
 - Create the `repository` for your project.
 - This `repository` should be where you want to provision your cloud infrastructure from.

-## Step 4
-- Create a `webhook` from that repository
-  - Go to the repository `Settings`
-  - On the left click `Webhooks`
-  - Click `add webhook` on the right
-  - set Payload URL to your `ngrok` url with `/events` at the end.
-Ex. `https://3456-2003-c7-3713-91c2-3482-6209-8dd2-829c.ngrok-free.app/events`
-  - double-check you added `/events` to the end of your `ngrok URL`.
-  - set Content type to `application/json`.
-  - set `Secret` to your random string you generated on `Step 2`.
-  - select `Let me select individual events`.
-  - check the boxes
-    - Pull request reviews
-    - Pushes
-    - Issue comments
-    - Pull requests
-    - leave Active checked
-    - click Add webhook

 ## Step 5
-- Create `github token` for `Atlantis` to communicate with `Github`.
-  - Watch this 3 mins [Video](https://www.youtube.com/watch?v=m5SChqEi314) on how to create Github token.
-  - Please keep the token safe.

-## Step 6
 - Create a `start.sh` file in any directory of your choice with the below to start your `Atlantis` application
 ```
 #!/bin/bash